ken-kost/kenkost.me/priv/resources/articles/2024/06-30-background-ai-translator.md

 iex(39)>
 ```

- - Action returns `nil` for translations but we can see something happens post action.
-And fetching the user again:
+ Action returns `nil` for translations but we can see something happens post action.

+ - Get the user again:

  ```elixir
 iex(39)> user = Repo.one User